Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: The preconditioned proximal point method

 There exist many prominent examples of operator classes that are metrically subregular.
 For instance, all piecewise polyhedral mappings are metrically subregular at all points in their graph \cite[\S 3]{dontchev2009implicit}.
 Another important example is the subdifferential operator \(\partial f\) of a proper lsc convex function satisfying quadratic growth conditions (cf. \cite{aragon2008characterization}).
 We refer the interested reader to \cite[\S 3]{dontchev2009implicit} and \cite[\S 9]{rockafellar2009Variational} for further discussion.

-The main result of this subsection is \Cref{thm:PPPA:linear}, where it is shown that (local) linear convergence of \ref{eq:PPPA-intro} can be attained under an additional metric subregularity assumption.
+The main result of this subsection is \Cref{thm:PPPA:linear}, where it is shown that local linear convergence of \ref{eq:PPPA-intro} can be attained under an additional metric subregularity assumption.
+If the metric subregularity holds globally, i.e., $\mathcal{U} = \R^n$ in \Cref{metricsub:Prelim}, then the linear convergence holds globally.
 This result will in turn lead to sufficient conditions for (local) linear convergence of \ref{eq:DRS} for (possibly) nonmonotone piecewise polyhedral mappings (cf. \cref{cor:DRS:CP:lin}).

+Interestingly, when $\M = \gamma^{-1}\I$ and $\DRSRho = 0$, \Cref{thm:PPPA:linear} establishes that the sequence \(\seq{\dist(z^k, \zer T)}\) converges \(Q\)-linearly to zero with the same factor as the one obtained in the maximally monotone setting \cite[Thm.
+3.2(b)]{shen2016linear}.
+For a more detailed discussion on linear convergence of PPA in the monotone setting, we refer the interested reader to \cite{artacho2007convergence,leventhal2009metric} and the references therein.